luoluo-L/luoluo-L.github.io/_posts/2021-08-01-clustering.md

 TSlearn package for classic timeseries clustering methods.

-Follow this [demo](https://tslearn.readthedocs.io/en/stable/auto_examples/clustering/plot_kmeans.html).
-With some small modifications (parameters stated in last section, and we generate the following results with number of clusters set to ```nc = 3```.
+I followed this [demo](https://tslearn.readthedocs.io/en/stable/auto_examples/clustering/plot_kmeans.html).
+With some small modifications (parameters stated in last section, and then the following results with number of clusters set to ```nc = 3``` is generated.

 <img src='/images/blog_tsclustering/example_three_ts_clustering_numClusters3.png'>